-The management's discussion and analysis of financial condition of the Company as at and for the years ended May 31, 2018 and May 31, 2017, should be read in conjunction the Consolidated Financial Statements of the Company included in this Prospectus.
-The MD&A is presented as of the date of this Prospectus and is current to that date unless otherwise stated.
+The management's discussion and analysis of financial condition of the Company as at and for the three months ended August 31, 2018 and August 31, 2017 and the years ended May 31, 2018 and May 31, 2017, should be read in conjunction the Consolidated Financial Statements of the Company included in this Prospectus.
+The "MD&A" is presented as of the date of this Prospectus and is current to that date unless otherwise stated.
 The financial information presented in the MD&A is derived from the Consolidated Financial Statements of the Company.
 The MD&A contains forward-looking statements that involve risks, uncertainties and assumptions, including statements regarding anticipated developments in future financial periods and our plans and objectives.
 There can be no assurance that such information will prove to be accurate, and readers are cautioned not to place undue reliance on such forward-looking statements.
 See "Forward-Looking Statements" and "Risk Factors" in this Prospectus.